Joseph Chamberlain: Boer War: 1899–1902

 After the failed Jameson Raid and the growing wealth of the Transvaal following the discovery of gold, British hopes for the federation of South Africa under the Crown waned.
 By 1897, it appeared certain that any future union of the Southern African states would be as a Boer-dominated republic outside the British Empire.
 Nevertheless, Chamberlain directed a steady upkeep of military pressure on the Transvaal and Orange Free State, ostensibly to protect the civil rights of the Uitlanders.
 In April 1897, Chamberlain asked the Cabinet to increase the British garrison in South Africa by three to four thousand men; forces grew over the next two years.
-In August 1897, the government appointed Sir Alfred Milner High Commissioner and Governor-General of the Cape to pursue the issue more directly.
+In August 1897, the government appointed Sir Alfred Milner High Commissioner for Southern Africa and Governor of the Cape Colony to pursue the issue more directly.
 Within a year, Milner concluded that war was inevitable and worked with Chamberlain to publicise the cause of the Uitlanders to the British people.

 In May 1899, Milner met with State President of the South African Republic Paul Kruger but failed to resolve tensions; the Boers left the conference convinced that the British were determined to use force.
 By now, British public opinion supported war in support of the Uitlanders, allowing Chamberlain to successfully request further reinforcements.
 By October 1899, nearly 20,000 British troops were based in the South African colonies with thousands more en route.
 On 9 October, Kruger issued an ultimatum for the withdrawal of British troops from the borders and the return of any troops destined for South Africa.
 On 12 October, the South African Republic and Orange Free State declared war.

 Chamberlain directed the war from the Colonial Office; Salisbury rubber-stamped his decisions.
 Early fighting favored the Boers.
 Boer regular army units outnumbered the British 3:1 on the front lines and quickly besieged the towns of Ladysmith, Mafeking and Kimberley.
 Some ten thousand Cape Afrikaners joined the Boers.
 In mid-December 1899, the British Army suffered reverses at the battles of Stormberg, Magersfontein and Colenso in what came to be known as "Black Week."